aarafat27/AI-Research-Ideas/README.md

 ## 🧿 Optimization

--1 **1.
+1. **1.
 Improving Convergence Rates of Stochastic Gradient Descent.**
 **Hypothesis:** Applying momentum-based techniques such as Nesterov’s Accelerated Gradient will significantly speed up convergence rates on non-convex optimization problems.

+2. tjeje fjjf
 - **Research Idea 2:** *Meta-Learning for Optimization Algorithms*
    **Hypothesis:** Meta-learning can be used to develop more efficient optimization algorithms that adapt to different problem domains.